The Rapture (band): Post-split activity (2014–18)

-Reunion (2019–present)
+Reunion (2019–2021)

 In February 2019, Jenner announced via Facebook that The Rapture would be reuniting.
 The band's first show back is to be at the Music Hall of Williamsburg on April 30, followed by an appearance at the Just Like Heaven festival in Long Beach on May 4 alongside Phoenix, the Yeah Yeah Yeahs and MGMT.

 In a statement, Jenner explained the group's reunion after over five years:

 Both Roccoforte and Andruzzi confirmed their participation in the reunion via social media, as did Harris Klahr who would be resuming bass-playing duties for the band's live shows that he had assumed after Safer's departure.
 In response to a question on Twitter, Safer confirmed that he was not participating in the reunion.
 In a subsequent Instagram post, Safer stated that he "would love the opportunity to get up and play those songs again, but I wasn't asked," but that he was "super psyched on [his] new band Safer, new label Cell Laboratories and playing Poolside."

+The Rapture has been on an indefinite hiatus since their 2020 reunion shows were cancelled due to the COVID-19 pandemic.
+Since then, members have all pursued different projects.
+Luke Jenner is now a professional life coach, and in 2023, he stated that he was not in communication with his bandmates and he is no longer recording music.

+All of The Rapture's social media accounts had been inactive since 2021; but in July 2025 new post have appeared on Instagram.

+Second reunion (2025–present)

+A second reunion was announced on July 8, 2025, with an US and European tour set to start in September 2025.
+Roccoforte and Andruzzi are not set to be included in the reunion.